 - The offence to be sentenced has one or more identifiable victims.

-- A victim (or one of them) identifies as having a particular sexual orientation or transgender identity or there is evidence that the offender presumed that he or she was at the time of the offence (whether or not that was in fact correct).
+- A victim (or one of them) identifies as having a particular sexual orientation or being transgender or there is evidence that the offender presumed that he or she was at the time of the offence (whether or not that was in fact correct).

 - The demonstration of hostility must have occurred at the time of or immediately before or after the conduct element of the substantive offence.

 - In any case involving multiple offenders, consider first whether there is evidence that each offender, by his behaviour in committing the conduct element of the substantive offence, associated himself with the demonstration of hostility proved (in which case all will be liable for the aggravating feature).
 If there is no such evidence, can it be shown that the individual offender was himself responsible for the demonstration of hostility relied upon.